-In case you missed it, August 8 marked the fourth-ninth birthday of the Association of South East Asian Nations, a strategic alliance among eleven nations in that region.
+In case you missed it, August 8 marked the forty-ninth birthday of the Association of South East Asian Nations, a strategic alliance among eleven nations in that region.
 As the Ambassador to Malaysia, my host led the celebration for all the member nations here in Cuba.

 I personally have never been to an ASEAN birthday celebration before, so I was quite interested to see how it would shake out.